leancloud/docs-en/views/push-guide.md

 `push_msg` contains details of the push notification, and `expire_time` is a unix timestamp for the push time scheduled.

-A scheduled push can be cancelld based on the query results.
+A scheduled push can be canceled based on the query results.
 Note that you need to use the outermost `id` in the query results.
 For example, to cancel the first scheduled push, use `results[0].id` (`1` in the example above) instead of `results[0].push_msg.id` (`XRs9jmWnLd0GH2EH` in the example above).